UPDATED: 29th January 2021

 The official rule is that anyone who spends more than a total of 182 days in Spain per calendar/tax year (whether in one single continuous period or spread across several visits through the year) is legally classed as RESIDENT and should technically declare their tax affairs accordingly.

-However, registering as a ‘RESIDENT’ in Spain and obtaining your small green Residencia card at a Police Station doesn’t automatically register you as a TAX RESIDENT with the tax office, nor do those two departments tend to exchange that information without an express request or legal reason.
+However, registering as a ‘RESIDENT’ in Spain and obtaining your small green Residencia card or new T.I.E. card at a Police Station doesn’t automatically register you as a TAX RESIDENT with the tax office, nor do those two departments tend to exchange that information without an express request or legal reason.
 Failing to actively register with the tax office as fully resident after registering at the police station is a common omission.

 The downside of not registering is that if you subsequently seek any benefit, exemption or special tax rate that is only available to ‘residents’, you can bet that the taxman will treat you as ‘non-resident’ and exclude you from the benefit or exemption that you are trying to secure.
 As an example, non-residents (and those who fail to register as ‘tax resident’) are subject to a 3% retention from the sale proceeds when selling any property in Spain, which is paid directly to the tax office on account of Capital Gains Tax.
 However, ‘tax residents’ are not subject to any such retention.